FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

      - |airplane2|

-Pairing the Operator Console to the Robot Controller
+Pairing the DRIVER STATION to the Robot Controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. _control-hub-users-1: